keiranlovett/website/_resume/2019-shadow-factory.md

   - Trello
   - Slack
 ---
-Delivered projects for high-profile clients across AR/VR platforms.
-Managed project lifecycle from concept to delivery.
-Led cross-functional teams across time zones, delivering consistent results in a fast-paced environment.
+Delivered 50+ digital projects for high-profile clients.
+Managed project lifecycle from concept to launch delivering consistent results in a fast-paced environment.